 CAR T-Cell Therapy for Cancer Treatment

-What is CAR T?
+What is CAR T-cell therapy?

 Much like all forms of cancer immunotherapy, CAR T-cell therapy seeks to strengthen and build upon the inherent cancer-fighting power of the body’s immune system.
 This treatment involves giving patients modified versions of their own immune system T cells, which are white blood cells that help protect the body from illnesses and infections.
-CAR T works like this:

 Moffitt Cancer Center is one of only a few treatment centers that is certified to provide this promising cancer therapy.
-Currently, we are utilizing CAR T to treat several types of blood and bone marrow cancers, offering a new source of hope and optimism to many patients.
-Our nationally recognized research team continues to explore new ways to use CAR T and other immunotherapies for cancer treatment, and we are making progress every single day.
+Currently, we are utilizing CAR T therapy to treat several types of blood and bone marrow cancers, offering a new source of hope and optimism to many patients.
+Our nationally recognized research team continues to explore new ways to use CAR T and other immunotherapies for cancer treatment, and we are making progress every day.

 If you’d like to learn more about CAR T-cell therapy at Moffitt Cancer Center, call 1-888-663-3488 or complete our new patient registration form online.